Before we start

 Note: do not use any form of WiFi extender or ethernet bridge device, as this will add significant latency and jitter that degrades audio quality.

-Now it's time to connect your USB audio devices to the Virtual Studio device.
+Now it's time to connect your USB audio device to the JackTrip Digital Bridge.
 At a minimum, you'll need to connect a microphone and headphones to whatever Audio interface you choose.

 Here are some examples showing how it can be configured:

-USB Microphone (AKG Lyra) plugged into Raspberry Pi.
+USB Microphone (AKG Lyra) plugged into JackTrip Bridge.
 Headphones plugged into USB microphone.

-Audio Interface (Presonus USB 96) plugged into Raspberry Pi.
-Headphones and microphone (AT4040) plugged into interface.
+Audio Interface (Presonus USB 96) plugged into JackTrip Bridge.
+Headphones and microphone (AT4040) plugged into audio interface.

 Connect USB-C power adapter to the power jack.

-Make sure you have your ethernet cable and audio equipment plugged in before you power on the device!
+Make sure you have your ethernet cable and audio equipment plugged in before you power on the Digital Bridge!
 These components are necessary for the Virtual Studio to boot up and register properly.

-5. Wait for the device to power on
+5. Wait for the JackTrip Bridge to power on

 You should now have everything plugged in.
-Congratulations, you built your own Virtual Studio!
+Congratulations, you've connected your JackTrip Bridge!
 You're ready for Step 3: Registering and connecting.